vuittont60/aligned_layer/README.md

 make start-aggregator
 ```

-Register the operator with eigenlayer and aligned layer, then start the process.
+Register the operator with EigenLayer and Aligned Layer, then start the process.
 In MacOs, run:

 ```bash
 make cli-setup-operator-macos